emeraldhieu/weatherman/README.md

 #### 1) Cache daily forecast by city

 Weatherman breaks down the response of [5-day-3-hour Forecast API](https://openweathermap.org/forecast5) into daily forecasts and cache them into Redis.
-This way the forecast caches can be retrieved if the next requests ask for the same city in any day of the same next 5 days.
-Caching helps reducing calls to Open Weather API.
+This way the forecast caches can be retrieved if the next requests ask for the same city in any day of the same five days.
+This caching helps reduce calls to Open Weather API at the expense of less accurate forecast.

 #### 2) Rotate API keys